Learn something new every day

 Cervical cancer is a common cancer that can at first affect the cervix, the area attached to and lying just below the uterus, and then can spread to the uterus, the vaginal wall, and metastasize to other parts of the body.
 In recent years, the medical community has made huge leaps forward in being able to recognize the predominant risk factor for cervical cancer, which is contraction of several forms of human papillomavirus (HPV).
 In most cases of this condition, women also test positive for an earlier infection of HPV, which is often without symptoms.
 Not all cases of cervical cancer are caused by HPV and there are people who get HPV and don’t get this cancer.
-However risk factor increases significantly, and there is now a vaccination for these forms of HPV that may greatly decrease risk.
+However, the risk factor increases significantly for those who have had HPV, and there is now a vaccination for these forms of HPV that may greatly decrease risk.

-In the US alone, about 11,000 women yearly receive a diagnosis of cervical cancer, and of these cases, as many as 4,000 of these women may die.
-With yearly visits to gynecologists and yearly pap smears, it can be very easy to diagnose early stage cervical cancer when it is most treatable.
+In the US alone, about 11,000 women yearly receive a diagnosis of cancer of the cervix, and of these cases, as many as 4,000 of these women may die.
+With yearly visits to gynecologists and yearly pap smears, it can be very easy to diagnose early stage cancer when it is most treatable.
 Since scientists have discovered the HPV connection, women at risk may also be asked to take an HPV blood test at a lab to rule out this risk factor for the condition.
 It’s important to note that even if you don’t test positive for HPV, you can still develop cervical cancer.
-Other risk factors like becoming sexually active young, having multiple partners, having unsafe sex, and smoking can increase risk for the condition.
+Other risk factors like becoming sexually active at a young age, having multiple partners, having unsafe sex, and smoking can increase risk for the condition.

-Early stage cervical cancer, where a few abnormal cells are present, is often without symptoms.
-As the cancer progresses and these few cells turn into squamous cell lesions, then tumors, and begin affecting the uterus, pelvis, and metastasizing, other symptoms can begin to emerge.
+Early stage cancer of the cervix, where a few abnormal cells are present, often has few symptoms.
+As the cancer progresses and these few cells turn into squamous cell lesions, then tumors, and begin affecting the uterus, pelvis, and metastasizing, other symptoms begin to emerge.
 Vaginal bleeding in between periods, or after you’ve gone through menopause may occur.
 It may be painful to have intercourse, and the intercourse may cause yet more bleeding.
 Women may also note slightly watery discharge tinged with blood that may smell bad.
 Noting any of these symptoms means you should see a gynecologist right away, even if your pap smears have been normal in the past.

 For many women who have cervical cancer, having a child in the future may be difficult or impossible.
 When the condition is caught in early stages, removal of abnormal cells or conization, and even removal of most of the cervix doesn’t mean you can’t get pregnant.
 Yet since the cervix is essentially the holding point for a growing fetus, pregnancies are much more likely to miscarry.
 Obviously more significant treatment, like hysterectomy, means pregnancy is not possible.